sarteko/cTab-CruTeK/README.md

 **The feed fills the whole phone screen.** No side bars, even at the cost of framing wider than the real optic would.

 **The operator's zoom is the limit.** When you connect you start where he is looking, and from there you can only zoom in — you cannot pull back past his field of view.
 The steps come from real targeting pods.
+This holds on ground and naval vehicles too: whoever sits in a turret publishes what he is looking at, so his zoom and his thermal mode reach the phone.

+**Aiming comes from the turret, not from the barrel.** A station is pointed using its animation sources, the body azimuth and the gun elevation, because those *are* where the sight is looking.
+Reading the direction from the weapon only works where barrel and optics coincide, which on a tank they do and on plenty of other vehicles they do not: there the picture sat frozen while the gunner slewed.
+The weapon is kept as a fallback for turrets that declare no animation sources.

+**Not every weapon can aim.** Smoke launchers, countermeasures, illumination rounds, laser designators and horns are filtered out before anything is used as an aiming reference.
+One smoke launcher bolted to the hull was enough to freeze a commander's view, since its presence alone won over the animation sources.

 **Vanilla thermals.** The mod does not depend on A3TI and does not reproduce its look: A3TI works with effects drawn on the player's screen, and a screen cannot enter a render target.